-- A. To be eligible for the award: - The exhibitor cannot have won any equine association points (in open, youth, novice youth, amateur, novice amateur or amateur walk-trot) at any time prior to the year of the award. - 2.
-The exhibitor is a first time APHA amateur card holder. - First time amateur card holders who have earned APHA youth points are not eligible for this award. - B. All eligible exhibitors must hold a current year amateur status card and must be a current member of the APHA according to Rule GR-020. - C. This award is based on total points accumulated on a one-horse/one-amateur basis per calendar year (excluding APHA World Shows), and the horse's ownership must meet the requirements of Rule AM-020. - Only one rookie of the year will be awarded to the card holder with the highest number of points in either the amateur, novice amateur or amateur walk-trot division.
-Points are counted separately for each division. - In order to be eligible for this award, a minimum of eight (8) points must be earned (excluding APHA World Shows).

-D. TIE BREAKER:

-- To the person winning points in the greatest number of different events. - 2.
+- A. To be eligible for the award: - The exhibitor cannot have won any equine association points, money and/or a World or Reserve Championship titles (in open, youth, novice youth, amateur, novice amateur or amateur walk-trot) at any time prior to the year of the award. - 2.
+The exhibitor is a first time APHA amateur card holder. - 3.
+First time amateur card holders who have earned APHA youth points are not eligible for this award. - B. All eligible exhibitors must hold a current year amateur status card and must be a current member of the APHA according to Rule GR-020. - C. This award is based on total points accumulated on a one-horse/oneamateur basis per calendar year (excluding APHA World Shows), and the horse's ownership must meet the requirements of Rule AM-020. - Only one rookie of the year will be awarded to the card holder with the highest number of points in either the amateur, novice amateur or amateur walk-trot division.
+Points are counted separately for each division. - In order to be eligible for this award, a minimum of eight (8) points must be earned (excluding APHA World Shows). - D. TIE BREAKER: - 1.
+To the person winning points in the greatest number of different events. - 2.
 To the person with the greatest number of wins. - E. An appropriate award will be awarded by the APHA.